bonseyes/SFD/sfd_test_code/evaluation/README.md

 python2.7 plot_wider.py -p ../tests_output/ -m ../output/WIDER_FACE/eval_tools/ground_truth -b ../output/WIDER_FACE/eval_tools/plot/baselines/Val/setting_int
 ```

-Read the subsection "Test SFD on WIDER FACE" [here](../../docs/Test-Instructions.md) for more details on how to create the folder required for the parameter `-p`.
+Read the subsection "Test SFD on WIDER FACE" [here](../../docs/Test-Instructions.md) for more details on how to create the directory required for the parameter `-p`.
+For a nicer plot, each of those directories should respect the names for the models given [here](../../models/README.md)

 The resulting plot should look like this: